weaversa/cryptol-course/labs/SAW/SAW.md

 |-------------------|-----------|----------|------|-------------------------------------------------|-----|
 | Assert in the current contract that the following pointer | with this name | points to a struct with this named field | and the value of that field is | this expression | . |

-Above we use strings to reference fields of structures.
-However, we can only do this when strings are present in the bitcode, e.g., when debug symbols are included in the generated bitcode.
+Above, we use strings to reference fields of structures.
+However, we can only do this when strings are present in the bitcode.
+In other words, when debug symbols are included in the generated bitcode.
 The `-g` clang flag tells the compiler to include the field names of the structs in the bitcode.
 For the full compilation details, check out the Makefile template, [prove.mk](https://github.com/weaversa/cryptol-course/blob/master/labs/SAW/prove.mk), which is used for all of our SAW labs.